ClouDevops101/Shinken_SSH_Plugins/README.md

 ## Typical use case

-In  a  cloud environment you don't have the configuration of the target machine before deploying it, so monitoring the machine over ssh it's a best compromise that handle this problem, shinken is a full open source project written in python fron nagios core, and with this couple of plugins you have the heavy artillery to deploy and supervise your AWS / AZURE / GCP host from on-premise wether you have an hybrid cloud or a full public cloud
+In  a Cloud environment you don't have the configuration of the target machine before deploying it, so monitoring the machine over ssh it's a best compromise that handle this problem, shinken is a full open source project written in python fron nagios core, and with this couple of plugins you have the heavy artillery to deploy and supervise your AWS / AZURE / GCP host from on-premise wether you have an hybrid cloud or a full public cloud

 ## Common option :
 ```python